abdul-shajin/codesavvy.github.com/_posts/2013-04-23-applicationhelper-rpsec-testing.md

 create `helper` folder and add helper spec file

-You can hall 'helper' function to call the helper functions.
+You can call 'helper' function to call the helper functions.